Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/building.rst

   * Conversion technologies accept only one Carrier_in and one Carrier_out
   * Conversion_plus technologies accept multiple Carrier_in and multiple Carrier_out

 When these excel files are ready, you can start creating your **Model** and debuging possile mistakes in the definition of sets.
 In order to initialize the model, you need to import the :guilabel:`&Model` class.
-For initializing the model, two inputs to the Model class are needed:
+Two inputs must be passed to the Model class for initializing the model:

-#. path to the folder which sets files are
+#. path to the folder where the sets files are located
 #. the mode of the model:

-  * **Operational:** for operational analysis just for a single year
+  * **Operation:** for the operational analysis in one year
-  * **Planning:** for continues capacity expansion analysis
+  * **Planning:** for continuous capacity deployment analysis

 .. code-block:: python